-Workers' compensation for independent contractors
+Workers' compensation insurance for independent contractors

 Does an independent contractor need workers' compensation insurance?